 In a recent AAHA survey, 86% of respondents said employees had stolen from their veterinary clinic.1Perhaps the other 14% had yet to notice.
 Security experts estimate that as many as 30% of all employees steal and that another 60% would steal if given sufficient motive and opportunity.
 No practice is fraud-proof.
 Your practice is not immune.

 - Possible Employee Theft 60%

 There are thousands of lines of coverage available in the insurance industry.
-Many that you’ll have no need for as a veterinarian.
-But which ones might you need, and why?
+Many you’ll have no need for as a veterinarian.
+But which ones might you need and why?